KathiaF/Kickstarter-analysis/README.md

   - The biggest factor in having a successful campaing project is the funding goal.
 The lower the budget requested for financing the campaign for the project, the greater the probability of success.
 Campaigns that request a fundraiser greater than $50,000 are more likely to fail or be canceled.

 - What are some limitations of this dataset?
+  - The lack of data pertaining to related to theater projects specifically plays, the dataset contains a total of 1,066 data related to plays, which represents 25% of the data set.
+  - We are in the year 2021 and the dataset is prior to the pandemic caused by covid-19, hence, it would be pertinent to perform the analysis of a dataset that also includes information on the projects that concluded during 2020 and 2021.

 - What are some other possible tables and/or graphs that we could create?